fork-commit-merge/fork-commit-merge/README.md

 -   Click the "Compare & Pull request" button to proceed to the pull request page of the original fork-commit-merge repository.

--   Fill in the title and description boxes to inform what you did to make all of the tests pass successfully.
+-   Fill in the title and description boxes to inform what you did in the task and how you got it to work.
+You can also add some additional information such as screenshots, if you want or if they are required in the task description.

 -   Finally, click "Create pull request" to finish creating the pull request.

 Congratulations on making your first open source contribution on GitHub!

 Sit back and wait for a response and feedback of the pull request.
 If everything is working fine, you should get the pull request merged.
+If not, you will be requested to do some changes to your code.

 After the merge, actions-user bot will reset the files for the next contributor.

 All the contributors of this project will also be added to the List of Contributors in our [website](https://forkcommitmerge.io).
-In the website you can also find more information about the project, as well as your own contribution history for this project, if you login with your Github account.
+In the website you can also find more information about the project, as well as your own contribution history for this project, if you [login](https://forkcommitmerge.io/login) with your Github account.

 ---